ww44ss/ww44ss.github.io/resume/index.md

 ---
 layout: page
-title: Résumé
+title: resume
 search_omit: true
 ---

-# Winston A. Saunders
+## Winston A. Saunders

-## Summary
+### Summary

 I am an accomplished Ph.D. level data scientist with strong and active interest in developing MachineLearning and AI applications and techniques.
 My extensive experience in the technology business sector, product development, program management, information security, and customer interaction gives me a unique results-oriented perspective on developing data driven insights and applications.

-## Seeking
+### Seeking
-Data scientist role in growing, data-oriented company that will value my analytical skills and leadership experience.
+Leadership role in growing, data-oriented company.

 ## Competencies

 ##### Communication
-I’m a clear and concise technical writer and have extensive experience as a public speaker.
-I'm active on social media through blogs and twitter.
+I’m a clear and concise technical writer.
+I have extensive experience as a public speaker and am active on social media via both blogging and twitter.

 ##### Interpersonal and Management Skills:
 I work well with others, am sensitive to environment, and am experienced in coaching and motivation.
 I accept responsibility for outcomes, look for creative ways to manage conflict, and am confident in making timely decisions.